daniele77/cli/README.md

 ## Dependencies

-The library depends on asio (either the standalone version or the boost version) only to provide telnet server.
+The library has no dependencies if you don't need remote sessions.

-Therefore, the library has no dependencies if you don't need remote sessions.
+The library depends on asio (either the standalone version or the boost version) *only* to provide telnet server (i.e., remote sessions).

 ## Installation

-The library is header-only: it consists entirely of header files containing templates and inline functions, and require no separately-compiled library binaries or special treatment when linking.
+The library is header-only: it consists entirely of header files containing templates and inline functions, and requires no separately-compiled library binaries or special treatment when linking.

 Extract the archive wherever you want.